simplistix/sybil/docs/api.rst

 API Reference
 =============

-This reference is organised into sections relating to the different things you're likely to be doing when using Sybil.
+This reference is organised into sections relating to the different :doc:`concepts <concepts>` you're likely to encounter when using Sybil.

 Sybils
 ------